elivz/FrontendStarterKit/README.md

 Javascript files will be compiled from the `assets/src/js` folder.
 Any ES6 features will be transcoded to their ES5 equivalent.
 Files saved in the `plugins` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.

-Files in the `js/compatibility` folder will be loaded in the head of the document.
-These would include things like Modernizr and Respond.js.
+Files in the `js/header` folder will be loaded in the head of the document.

 ### Image Sprites